Nighthawks at the Diner: Reception

 Nighthawks at the Diner charted on the Billboard 200, where it peaked at 164.
 This was the highest position he had ever held at the time.
-His next album, Small Change, would be his highest charting with Asylum Records, with whom he would eventually part company in 1981.
+His next album, Small Change, would be his highest charting with Asylum Records, with whom he would part company in 1981.
 Nighthawks is currently certified Silver by the BPI.

 The album has been generally well received by critics, and is considered by some to be the best album of his early career.
 It is included in the book 1001 Albums You Must Hear Before You Die.
 In its accompanying chapter in the book, Peter Watts stated that "although it could be dismissed as an entertaining conceit, the fake nightclub atmosphere of Nighthawks... possibly captures the appeal of early Waits even better than the two impressive albums that preceded it."
 AllMusic reviewer Mark Deming wrote: "You could call it overdone, but then, this kind of material made its impact through an accumulation of miscellaneous detail, and who's to say how much is too much?".
 He positively noted Waits' addition of comedy and acting into the set.
 On November 18, 2010, Rhapsody named it the album of the day, with staff writer Nate Cavalieri noting that "Waits' meticulous persona is remarkable."